kapetan-io/querator/docs/adr/0022-managing-item-lifecycles.md

 leases.

 #### Order Of Operation Integrity
-The decision to force items which exceed the `leased_deadline` to be re-queued at the beginning of the queue can have a negative impact on items which MUST be processed in a specific order.
+The decision to force items which exceed the `leased_deadline` to be re-queued at the tail of the queue can have a negative impact on items which MUST be processed in a specific order.

 Consider a queue with 3 items which are commands to be completed in order